Sun: Atmosphere

+The solar atmosphere is the region of the Sun that extends from the top of the convection zone to the inner boundary of the heliosphere.
+It is often divided into three primary layers: the photosphere, the chromosphere, and the corona.
+The chromosphere and corona are separated by a thin transition region that is frequently considered as an additional distinct layer.
+Some sources consider the heliosphere to be the outer or extended solar atmosphere.

 Photosphere

 The visible surface of the Sun, the photosphere, is the layer below which the Sun becomes opaque to visible light.
 Photons produced in this layer escape the Sun through the transparent solar atmosphere above it and become solar radiation, sunlight.
 The change in opacity is due to the decreasing amount of H− ions, which absorb visible light easily.
-Conversely, the visible light we see is produced as electrons react with hydrogen atoms to produce H− ions.
+Conversely, the visible light perceived is produced as electrons react with hydrogen atoms to produce H− ions.

-The photosphere is tens to hundreds of kilometers thick, and is slightly less opaque than air on Earth.
-Because the upper part of the photosphere is cooler than the lower part, an image of the Sun appears brighter in the center than on the edge or limb of the solar disk, in a phenomenon known as limb darkening.
+The photosphere is tens to hundreds of kilometres thick, and is slightly less opaque than air on Earth.
+Because the upper part of the photosphere is cooler than the lower part, an image of the Sun appears brighter in the centre than on the edge or limb of the solar disk, in a phenomenon known as limb darkening.
 The spectrum of sunlight has approximately the spectrum of a black-body radiating at 5,772 K, interspersed with atomic absorption lines from the tenuous layers above the photosphere.
 The photosphere has a particle density of ~1023 m−3 (about 0.37% of the particle number per volume of Earth's atmosphere at sea level).
-The photosphere is not fully ionized—the extent of ionization is about 3%, leaving almost all of the hydrogen in atomic form.
+The photosphere is not fully ionised—the extent of ionisation is about 3%, leaving almost all of the hydrogen in atomic form.